Alexey Dobryden

-Alexey Afanasyevich Dobryden (Russian: Алексей Афанасьевич Добрыдень; 20 May 1926 - 9 October 1980) was a Soviet metallurgist and party leader.
+Alexey Afanasyevich Dobryden (Russian: Алексей Афанасьевич Добрыдень; 20 May 1926 – 9 October 1980) was a Soviet metallurgist and party leader.

 Biography

 Dobryden was born and raised in Ol'khovatka, Olkhovatsky District, Voronezh Oblast by his parents, Afanasy Andreevich Dobryden and Pelageya Korneevna Dobryden née Poltavtseva.

+While in secondary school, he served as secretary of the primary Komsomol organization.
+During the occupation of the Olkhovatsky District by Italian and German troops, he organized an underground group that collected weapons and distributed leaflets containing reports from Sovinformburo dropped by Soviet aircraft.
+During the liberation of the Voronezh Region, his group armed, participated alongside fighter squads in the destruction of the remnants of Nazi troops.
+After the liberation of the Olkhovatsky District, Dobryden worked for the district newspaper "Kollektivist" and then became secretary of the district Komsomol committee.

-He was called into service for the Soviet Army on 9 December 1943 when he was 17 years old, from December 1945 he served as corporal in the 10th brigade of the NKVD troops.
+From late 1943, he was called into service for the Soviet Army on 9 December 1943 when he was 17 years old, from December 1945 he served as corporal in the 10th brigade of the NKVD troops.
+He was the Komsomol organizer of the battalion and an instructor for the editorial staff of the political department's large-circulation newspaper.